Narutohyuuga3/LiquidTankSimulation/source/doc/kalmanFilter.md

    0 & 1 & 0 & 0 & 0 & 0 & 0 & 0 & 0\\
    0 & 0 & 1 & 0 & 0 & 0 & 0 & 0 & 0\\
    \end{bmatrix}$$

+   # 4. Credits

+  Credits goes to [CppMonk](https://www.youtube.com/@cppmonk3731) for explaing and showing how to code and test the [Kalman Filter](kalmanFilter.md)
+  He was also the one, who showed it how to [visualize](https://www.youtube.com/watch?v=m5Bw1m8jJuY) it!
+  Also credits to [KalmanFilter.net](https://www.kalmanfilter.net/default.aspx) for helping to develop the model and providing the sources to learn the concepts of the [Kalman Filters](kalmanFilter.md)